christophebe/generate-corpus/README.md

 - User-Agent : not mandatory.
 Default value is : 'Mozilla/5.0 (Windows NT 6.1; WOW64; rv:40.0) Gecko/20100101 Firefox/40.1'

-**For generating the list of words/expressions**
-- nbrGrams : the ngram compositions (could be a simple value of an array of ngrams, eg. : [1,2,3]).
-- withStopWords : if true, the lexical field will be made with the stop words.
-- language : the language iso code used to generate the corpus.
-- removeSpecials : remove numbers & special caracters before building the corpus.
-- removeDiacritics : remove diacritics before building the corpus.

 **Other options**
 - proxy : the proxy url used to make the google search & retrieve page content : http://user:password@host:port.

 Proxy parameter can be replaced by proxyList if you are using a list of proxies (see below).

-## Encoding

-Automatic detection of the encoding doesn't work on Windows.
-On this OS, you should set the encoding in the options.

 ## With proxies